-San Roque, Floyd, and Norcliffe (in press)108 argue that evidentials do not have to switch perspective in questions.
-I propose that all such cases do not instantiate a genuine speaker 108.
-I thank Stephen Wechsler for drawing my attention to this paper.

-oriented reading in questions that I talk about.
+San Roque, Floyd, and Norcliffe (in press) argue that evidentials do not have to switch perspective in questions.
+I propose that all such cases do not instantiate a genuine speaker-oriented reading in questions that I talk about.
 While I do not have access to all of the languages discussed by San Roque et al., there are several plausible explanations to their data.
 Specifically, the following suspects should be ruled out before a claim could be made that evidentials do not shift in information-seeking questions: (i) quotative readings, which are discussed in detail in § 2.4.3, (ii) mirative readings, which express surprise, or (iii) ignorance readings of indefinite pronouns that have been misleadingly referred to as conjectural questions (Littell et al. 2010).